platc2/opengl-rust-examples/README.md

 Once [rustup] has been installed, you can build the project using `cargo build` or `cargo build --release` for a release-build respectively.

+> :info: You might require to install development libraries for any of the dependencies
+> (SDL2, OpenGL)

 You can execute the binaries directly from cargo using `cargo run --bin <binary-name>`.
 If no binary name is supplied, the command fails and the list of possible binaries is